skonfig/extra/type/__matrix_synapse/man.rst

   The worker that is used to run background tasks (e.g. cleaning up expired data).
 If not provided this defaults to the main process.

+registration-shared-secret
+  If set, allows registration of standard or admin accounts by anyone who has the shared secret, even if registration is otherwise disabled.

 extra-setting
   Arbitrary string to be added to the configuration file.
 Can be specified multiple times.